Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ```

-**Rabin–Karp Algorithm (Hash-Based Search)** The Rabin–Karp algorithm uses a rolling hash function to compare substrings instead of checking characters one by one.
+## Rabin–Karp Algorithm (Hash-Based Search)

-**Dijkstra's Algorithm:** Dijkstra's Algorithm finds the shortest path from a single starting point to all other nodes in a graph.
-It works on graphs where:
+The Rabin–Karp algorithm uses a rolling hash function to compare substrings instead of checking characters one by one.

 This is especially useful when searching for multiple patterns in one text.